Luce County Emergency Services

 Be certain your address is correctly and prominently displayed in front of your residence!
 Tell the telecommunicator if your home is not visible from the roadway or is down a lane.

 Not only does posting your address help emergency services find you, it’s also required by Luce County ordinance.
-For further information on this ordinance, contact dispatch director Brent Wilson 906-293-9980.
+Also if requesting a NEW address a building permit is REQUIRED.
+For further information on this ordinance, contact dispatch director Chris Peterson 906-293-9980.

 Luce County 911 Central Dispatch